Fancy Colored Yellow Diamond Buying Guide

 You’ll frequently encounter the diamond descriptor, “type.”
 These scientific designations don’t directly correspond to the gem’s beauty.
 However, they do reflect rarity.
 Type I diamonds contain nitrogen, while Type II are nitrogen-free.
 Since nitrogen causes yellow color in diamonds, all fancy colored yellow diamonds fall into the Type I category.

-Fancy colored diamond certification can assign the same designation to vastly different gems.
+Fancy colored diamond grade reporting can assign the same designation to vastly different gems.
 Because greyish colors exhibit a deeper tone, these can have a “better” descriptor than gems without grey.
-While attractive gems within the same category will always have a higher price, the certification system causes price jumps for gems just over the category border.
+While attractive gems within the same category will always have a higher price, the grading system causes price jumps for gems just over the category border.
 Keep in mind that these designations don’t factor in all of the qualities of beauty.
 Rather, they more closely reflect a stone’s rarity.

 Some diamonds may be coated to mask an unattractive color.
 Coatings are susceptible to wear, and buyers should be cautious when cleaning, polishing, or resetting a coated gem.